 12. Rod Nam Sang (Shell Ceremony)

-It is customary for the person, while pouring the water, to wish the couple well and give advice on having a good life together.
+As a person pours on the water, it is customary to wish the couple well and offer advice on having a good life together.

 13. The Thai Wedding Reception

-It’s this MC’s job to host the events, games, videos and of course, introduce the newlyweds.
 Family members and friends are invited up to speak about the bride and/or groom.
 The couple may even have to take part in a game show style quiz.
-As in western weddings, it is quite common to see a cake cutting and bouquet toss these days too.

 14. Preparing the Bridal Bed